Varnish vs. Deck Stain: Which Should You Use?

 How often do I need to reapply deck stain compared to varnish?

-A good-quality, semi-transparent, semi-solid, or solid deck stain should last two to three years on horizontal surfaces and at least four years on vertical surfaces.
-Clear or transparent deck stains are less durable and often must be reapplied each year.
-I’ve found that varnishes will soon begin to peel when faced with outdoor elements and require frequent reapplication.
+A good-quality semi-transparent, semi-solid, or solid deck stain should last two to three years on horizontal surfaces and at least four years on vertical surfaces.
+Clear or transparent deck stains are less durable and often need reapplication every year.
+Varnishes, by comparison, begin to peel quickly when exposed to outdoor elements and require far more frequent reapplication than any deck stain.